-To be able to have reporting on performance data using default Centreon MBI report , you have to monitor at least some basic performance indicators (metrics):
+To obtain reporting on performance data using default Centreon MBI reports, you should monitor at least some basic performance indicators (metrics):

-- CPU: Must return a percentage value, using one or multiple metrics and 100 as the maximum value (even if it’s obvious)
+- CPU – Should return a percentage value, using one or more metrics (cpu_total, cpu_sys, cpu_1, etc.), with 100 as the maximum value.

-- The memory usage: the value must be in Bytes
+- Memory usage: the value expressed in bytes only

-- Storage usage: Two possible kinds of services:
+- Storage usage – Two possible kinds of service:

-- Monitoring one partition by service (metric are often named used and size)
+- Monitoring one partition by service (metrics are often designated as “used” and “size”)

 In this two cases, the performance data returned by storage plugins have to correspond to this format:status information | metric_name=valueunit;warning_threshold;critical_threshold;min_value;max_value metric_name_2=value...